sakerlin/ios_twitter_v2/README.md

 - [x] Profile page
   - [x] Contains the user header view
   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-  - [ ] Optional: Implement the paging view for the user tweets and favorites.
+  - [ ] Optional: Implement the paging view for the user description.
   - [ ] Optional: As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
-  - [ ] Optional: Pulling down the profile page should blur and resize the header image.
+  - [x] Optional: Pulling down the profile page should blur and resize the header image.
 - [x] Home Timeline
   - [x] Tapping on a user image should bring up that user's profile page